A Challenge to Reason: Gustavo Rol and His Prodigies

 In the case of a human being, his or her intelligent spirit has the potential of being energized and activated through the mediation of individuals like Rol capable of entering a state of ‘sublime consciousness’ - which he defined in various ways, including as a state of union with the absolute.
 It should therefore be clear that it is not the ‘dead’ who come back, as in the spiritualist tradition, and who intervene in seances through the mediation of a medium: just their intelligent spirit.
 Rol always expressed his extraneity to both the views of spiritualism and its practices.

 In a letter to his brother, Rol wrote that ‘saying that God is in the sun, in the worm, in the ash of a cigarette, even in a playing card is to assert the truth.’(Rol, 2012, p.
 425).
 And God of course is also in us, our higher attributes reflecting the fact that we were made in God’s image.
-It seems also clear that Rol regarded God not just as coextensive with nature, as in pantheism, but also transcending it.
+It seems also clear that Rol regarded God not just as coextensive with nature, as in pantheism, but also as transcending it.
 In philosophic parlance his views can therefore be regarded as a variety of panentheism.
-This view seems to me to accord with a number of Christian Churches, including the Orthodox Catholic Church, the closest to the Church of Rome on spiritual grounds.
+This view seems to me to accord with a number of Christian denoninations, including the Orthodox Catholic Church, the closest to the Church of Rome on doctrinary grounds.
 And of course, with Non-Western metaphysical traditions as well.

 Rol assigned great importance to the spiritual underpinnings of his possibilities and their manifestations.
 As noted, he repeatedly asserted that these remarkable phenomena did not matter in themselves – except I would imagine in the case of the help he was at times able to bring to people in distress -, but as evidence of the higher reaches of human nature, for which ‘nothing is impossible’ once a certain level of spiritual development is attained; of the imperishability of its makeup; of the existence of God within and outside creation.
-He often regretted that this higher context went lost in favor of a facile fascination with his prodigies.
+He often claimed to regret that this higher context went lost in favor of a facile fascination with his prodigies.